How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 |---|---|---|

-The fact that national acts like GLAY and Sakanaction have emerged from Sapporo speaks to this city's musical potential.
-The next band born from this city might be the one you're forming now.
+That GLAY and Sakanaction emerged from Sapporo as national acts testifies to this city's music potential.
+The next major band from here might be the one you're forming now.

 |---|---|---|

-Band activity costs in Sapporo are 30-40% less than Tokyo.
-Studio fees in particular are significantly lower—solo practice starts at 400 yen per session.
-Compared to the real costs of band activity, the difference is stark.
+Sapporo band activity costs 30–40% less than Tokyo.
+Studio fees especially — solo practice from ¥400/session.
+Compared to band activity costs elsewhere, the difference is stark.

 Sapporo-Specific Band Activity Circumstances